-Israel, too, is in complete sync with the Biden administration.
+Israel, too, is incomplete sync with the Biden administration.
 In line with the US plan to prevent Syrian unification, Israel recently confirmed its intentions to keep the Golan Heights, which it originally captured in 1967, as “Assad’s fortunes.”

 On September 20, the Pentagon confirmed that the US did a drone strike targeting al-Qaeda (also banned in Russia) officials.
-Such targeting, or the news thereof, of jihadis allow the Biden administration to continue to project its unwavering commitment to its allies.
+Such targeting, or the news thereof, of jihadis allows the Biden administration to continue to project its unwavering commitment to its allies.

 Therefore, even though some analysts in the US have tended to argue that the Biden administration may be on the verge of withdrawing from Syria, facts on the ground continue to indicate a different scenario.

-So, even though the US has been pushed to a very limited area in north-eastern Syria, it is the very presence of the US that so far prevented the Syrian forces from re-capturing these regions and, thus, fully restore the Syrian sovereignty.
+So, even though the US has been pushed to a very limited area in north-eastern Syria, it is the very presence of the US that so far prevented the Syrian forces from re-capturing these regions and, thus, fully restoring the Syrian sovereignty.

-Were the US to withdraw and were the SDF to face a military defeat at the hands of Syrian military forces, it will add to the list of the US sponsored, trained and armed military forces falling like a heap of cards.
+Were the US to withdraw and were the SDF to face a military defeat at the hands of Syrian military forces, it will add to the list of the US-sponsored, trained, and armed military forces falling like a heap of cards.

-This is implicitly confirmed by the large shipment of US weaponry, machinery and ammunition to Tell Beydar delivered on the 17th of September that included missiles compatible with Texan aircraft.
+This is implicitly confirmed by the large shipment of US weaponry, machinery, and ammunition to Tell Beydar delivered on the 17th of September that included missiles compatible with Texan aircraft.